tigera-solutions/cc-eks-egress-gw/modules/module-3-deploy-eks.md

-# Deploy an AWS EKS cluster using Calico CNI
+# Module 3 - Deploy an AWS EKS cluster using Calico CNI

 1. Create the AWS EKS cluster connected to the two subnets designated for it in the previous step.